Parks Community Program Committee

 -Helping to determine the best uses of City Parks (e.g. Disc Golf, Dog Park, Nature Park, Playground, etc.)

 *The Parks CPC meets regularly and the meetings are open to the public.
-Parks CPC meetings are currently the first Monday of every month at 5:30pm.
-Meetings are held at Molalla City Hall Conference Room.
+Parks CPC meetings are currently the second Thursday of each month at 5:30pm.
+Meetings are held at Molalla City Hall Conference Room, 117 N Molalla Avenue, in the winter or bad weather.
 Locations may change seasonally and change of locations will be updated on the widgets.

 *The Parks CPC will be asking for community input through the Molalla Current using a variety of tools (Surveys, Quick Polls, Ideas, Questions, etc.)... see the Tools at the bottom of this page.